 3 Sri Lanka soldiers arrested for abducting journalist

-Sri Lanka police arrested an army officer and two soldiers over the abduction and assault on a prominent journalist nine years ago.
-The suspects were arrested on Saturday morning and include a major and two soldiers.
+" Sri Lanka police have arrested an army officer and two soldiers over the abduction and assault on a prominent journalist nine years ago.
+Police spokesman Priyantha Jayakody says the suspects were arrested on Saturday for their role in the abduction and assault on Keith Noyahr in 2008.

 Comments